Energinet-DataHub/geh-electricity-market/docs/Energinet.DataHub.ElectricityMarket.Integration/documentation.md

 ## Registration

-Invoke the following (package included) extension with your `IServiceCollection`.
+Call the following (package included) extension with your `IServiceCollection`.

 ```c#
 services.AddElectricityMarketModule();